Laboring Sons Memorial Grounds: Rediscovery

 In the 1990s, a Frederick resident, Jackie Berry, decided to research her great-great-uncle's burial location.
 His death certificate stated he was buried in Laboring Sons Cemetery.
 She made the connection that Laboring Sons Park might be the location of Laboring Sons Cemetery.
-Around the same time former alderman Bill Lee and Bernard Brown, grand master of the Black Elks Lodge, were urging the city to acknowledge what had happened and make amends.
+Around the same time former alderman Bill Lee and Bernard Brown, Grand Master of a Improved Benevolent and Protective Order of Elks of the World lodge, were urging the city to acknowledge what had happened and make amends.

 In 1999, the City of Frederick decided to rename all of the alleys in the city, with a particular emphasis on naming them after historical prominent black citizens.
 The Gazette heard about the grounds because a local resident, living near Chapel Park, suggested that Chapel Alley ought to be named Laboring Sons Alley in recognition of Laboring Sons Beneficial Society and in memory of those buried under the park.
 The article, run in the Gazette in 2000, helped bolster support for restoring the grounds.
 A newspaper reporter noticed that, on an old map in city hall, the grounds were labeled "Colored Cemetery" dispelling the idea that the city may have destroyed the grounds out of ignorance of their purpose.

 In January 2000, the board of alderman unanimously promised to make amends and honor those buried on the grounds with a plaque.
 In February 2000, a retired engineer, who remembered when the incident happened, and had worked on the grounds, and helped record the names of those interred there, showed city officials a map of the cemetery along with a partial list of names of those interred, allowing them to discover the location of the graves within the site.
 These documents put an end to speculation about whether or not there were any dead buried under the site.
 After the names were found the plans for the plaque were changed from a plaque simply describing the history of the grounds to a plaque that would also list the names of those buried there.

 A committee was formed in June 2000 to research the site and plan a memorial.
 An archaeologist company in Frederick volunteered to do a remote sensing on the grounds for free and found 10 possible burial shafts in two areas of the park.
 The committee suggested to the city that it remove all recreational equipment from the site, remove the asphalt, erect a monument with the names, birth dates, and death dates of those interred, along with a description of the site, create paths and benches on the sites that were not over identified graves, build another play area in the community, and rededicate the location as Laboring Sons Memorial Park.